-jBPM currently supports two dialects, Java and MVEL.
-Java actions should be valid Java code.
+jBPM supports multiple dialects, like Java, JavaScript and MVEL.
+Java actions should be valid Java code, same for JavaScript.
 MVEL actions can use the business scripting language MVEL to express the action.
 MVEL accepts any valid Java code but additionally provides support for nested accesses of parameters (e.g., person.name instead of person.getName()), and many other scripting improvements.
-Thus, MV-EL expressions are more convenient for the business user.
+Thus, MVEL expressions are more convenient for the business user.
 For example, an action that prints out the name of the person in the "requester" variable of the process would look like this:

-'''

-// Java dialectSystem.out.println( person.getName() );// MVEL

-dialectSystem.out.println( person.name );
+''' // Java dialectSystem.out.println( person.getName() );// JavaScript dialectprint(person.name + '\n);// MVEL dialectSystem.out.println( person.name ); dialectSystem.out.println( person.getName()

-dialectSystem.out.println( person.getName()